 K&L Trainz is a small 3 member collaboration of rail enthusiasts named Steve, Bill and Mark, who together create high detailed steam locomotive add-ons for Trainz Simulator.
-Since it’s founding in March of 2012, K&L Trainz has grown exponentially each year and has an ever growing library of locomotives and rolling stock covering over a dozen railroads from both the US and Canada.
+Since it’s founding in March of 2012, K&L Trainz has grown exponentially each year and has an ever growing library of locomotives and rolling stock covering almost 3 dozen railroads from both the US and Canada.

-Born and raised in the suburbs of Philadelphia, PA, Steve’s love of trains has evolved from watching Amtrak trains in his backyard, to HO scale modeling, to partaking in railroad photo charter events and operating the steam locomotives, to finally building his own virtual trains.
-He has a college degree in computer graphics with almost 2 decades of experience with digital media design, along with over a decade as a studio recording and live performing percussionist.
-His experience with Trainz extends back to 2000, with his first models being an EBT Orbisonia Station released in 2003 and a CN 2-8-2 released in 2005.
+Born and raised in the suburbs of Philadelphia, PA, Steve’s love of trains has evolved from watching Amtrak trains in his backyard, to HO scale modeling, to partaking in railroad photo charter events, to operating and firing 5 steam locomotives, to finally building his own virtual trains.
+He has a college degree in computer graphics and advertisement, with over 2 decades of experience with digital media design, along with over a decade as a studio recording and live performing percussionist.
+His experience with Trainz extends back to 2001, with his first models being an EBT Orbisonia Station released in 2003 and a CN 2-8-2 released in 2005.
 Steve handles all of K&L’s modeling, animations, texturing, sounds, promotions, website, sales and tech support from his residence in Cape May, NJ.